StefanZoneExamples/deta-puppeteer/README.md

 deta update -e .env
 ```

+> **Note:** Note: Deta Micros time out after 10 seconds.
+If the screenshot has not been returned by then, please reload the page and try again.

 ## Update the project 🖊️

 If you have made changes and want to deploy them to Deta, run the following command.